theterminalguy/theterminalguy/src/pages/pages/2020-10-31---about/index.md

 path: "/about"
 ---

-Hi, I am Damian Simon Peter, a software developer based in Waterloo, Ontario.
+Hi, I am Damian Simon Peter.
+Maker and builder of things.
 I have spent the past years working for early-stage startups, building backend and frontend applications primarily using Ruby and JavaScript.
 Most of my tinkering is done on a [System76 Galago Pro](https://system76.com/laptops/galago) running [Pop!_OS](https://system76.com/pop).

 ## Experience